 And of course, you’re always free to withdraw funds from that account, and into a savings account of your own choice.
 No minimum balance is required for this account.

 Your first automated savings should happen within two or three days.
 Monthly statements will be available in PDF.

 Control how much you save.
 You can even regulate how much you save.
-For example, if you want to save more, you can simply message “Save More” to Digit and increase the amount that’s being saved.
-If you change your mind, you can just text back “Save Less”, and your savings level will be restored to Minimum.
+For example, if you want to save more, you can simply message “Save More” to Oportun and increase the amount that’s being saved.
+If you change your mind, you can just text back “Save Less”, and your savings level will be restored to a Minimum.
 You can even text “Pause” if you want to take a break from savings.

 Unlimited Goals.
 You can set goals for any purpose, including an emergency fund (which is automatic), a vacation, paying off a debt, or saving for a very specific purpose, like funding an IRA or the purchase of a car.

 Debt and Bill Payments.
-You can set expense goals so that Digit will automatically apply saved funds toward paying down credit cards and student loan debt, as well as paying certain bills, like your phone bill.
+You can set expense goals so that Oportun will automatically apply saved funds toward paying down credit cards and student loan debt, as well as paying certain bills, like your phone bill.

-Digit uses state-of-the-art security measures, including anonymizing and encrypting your information.
+Oportun uses state-of-the-art security measures, including anonymizing and encrypting your information.
 This includes the use of 128-bit encryption to protect the transmission of data, as well as firewalls and other security precautions.